 The “Eiger” detector is described in the section 3.3 of [1].

 Images from every M time steps are written to a 3D dataset into a separate HDF5 file.
 The slowest changing dimension of the 3D dataset has size M. When written, the data comprises N HDF5 files, each with M consequent images, except the last dataset that may have a fewer images as shown in Figure 4.
 Chunking and compression parameters for each 3D dataset are the same, for example, chunk size can be chosen to be the same as of the size of the image.
-Virtual dataset VDS has a slowest changing dimension that represents “time” axis.
+The virtual dataset has a slowest changing dimension that represents “time” axis.
 Each plane orthogonal to the “time” axis represents an image.